fhriley/kodi-headless-novnc/README.md

 * `KODI_DB_USER` - MySQL user for Kodi (default `kodi`)
 * `KODI_DB_PASS` - MySQL password for Kodi user (default `kodi`)
 * `KODI_DB_PORT` - MySQL remote port (default `3306`)
-* `KODI_TV_SOURCE` - Path to the tv library (default `/data/tv`)
-* `KODI_MOVIES_SOURCE` - Path to the movies library (default `/data/movies`)
 * `KODI_UID` - The user ID to run all processes in the container under (default `2000`)
 * `KODI_GID` - The group ID to run all processes in the container under (default `2000`)

 You may also mount your own copy of `advancedsettings.xml` at `/data/.kodi/userdata/advancedsettings.xml`.
 The container startup will then skip any of the database configuration variables (KODI_DB*) and just use the supplied copy.

-You may also mount your own copy of `sources.xml` at `/data/.kodi/userdata/sources.xml`.
-The container startup will then skip any of the source configuration variables (KODI_*_SOURCE) and just use the supplied copy.

-__WARNING__: A misconfigured sources.xml can lead to the Kodi instance not finding any of your media which will result in emptying your database.
-Make a backup of your database and/or be double sure before enabling this feature!

 # Credits